Strategy & Governance

 Months later, leadership reviews it.
 The success stories reflect last year's priorities.
 The learning modules teach a tone staff no longer supports.
 A tool collects sensitive information in a way operations are not comfortable defending.

 The work was real.
 The strategy underneath it had drifted.
+Projects stall here because deliverables get built without confirming they still align with current priorities.

 Simple governance fix: Add a governance review point for major deliverables to confirm alignment with current priorities and outcomes.
+Pause before launch to ask: "Does this still match what we decided?"

 A tool looks like a win.
 It promises automation.
 It demos beautifully.